 REHUNO: What is the key you found about relaxation and breathing?

-REHUNO: The structure of how a transference is made, for example, the different elements that are analyzed allegorically such as the connectives, attributes, continents, contents… None of this was previously theorized?
+REHUNO: The structure of how a transference is made, for example, the different elements that are analyzed allegorically such as the connectives, attributes, containers, contents… None of this was previously theorized?

 L.A: The idea, for example, that one had to work on three planes of images (high, medium and low), that is explained by Silo.
 What is there in each plane as significant?
 That wasn’t established, we found that and Silo ordered it.
-For example, “The luminous city at the top,” which is a recurring image, we also found a luminous city at the bottom, so we thought, how can that be distinguished?
-Which is located at the top and which is located at the bottom?
+For example, “The luminous city in the upper level,” which is a recurring image, we also found a luminous city in the lower lever, so we thought, how can that be distinguished?
+What is located at the top and what is located at the bottom?
 In short, all these explanations were given by Silo.
-We discovered that there was all that, and he helped to put it in order, to make sense of it.
-In other words, to a great extent it was a collective work, there was participation by many people.
-Everyone who entered the Movement at that time went to the field and grassroots work and that was related to the “testing” of the centres of response to the world.
+We discovered that there was all this material, and he helped to put order to it, to make sense of it.
+In other words, to a great extent it was a collective work, there was participation of many people.
+Everyone who entered the Movement at that time went to the field and grassroots work and that was related to the “testing” of the centres of response in the world.
 We all went through that, and that is how this manual was put together.